jenkinsci/ssh-agents-plugin/doc/CONFIGURE.md

 ![](images/hkvs-known-hosts.png)

-Checks the known_hosts file (~/.ssh/known_hosts) for the user Jenkins is executing under, to see if an entry exists that matches the current connection.
+Checks the known_hosts file (~/.ssh/known_hosts) for the user Jenkins is executing under to see if an entry exists that matches the current connection.

 This method does not make any updates to the Known Hosts file, instead using the file as a read-only source and expecting